dimakolbasin/typed-routes-vue/README.md

 # Vue Router Types Demo

 This project demonstrates the use of type safety in the Vue Router file.
-It showcases how you can create a type-safe `getLink` function that accepts an object with the route name and required parameters.
+It showcases how you can create a type-safe `getRoute` function that accepts an object with the route name and required parameters.

 ## Vue Router Types